dung13890/go-clean-architecture/README.md

 # go-clean-architecture
-Codebase for golang use clean architecture

 ![workflow status](https://github.com/dung13890/go-clean-architecture/actions/workflows/go-ci.yml/badge.svg)

+Codebase for golang use clean architecture.

+*The current go version use is `v1.20`*

 ## Overview
 The purpose of the codebase is to show: